A new season, a new New & Notable.

 Passero (774 Corydon Ave) – If you follow Passero on Instagram, you’ll see that this past long weekend chef Scott Bagshaw (Enoteca) and Amanda Coe re-opened the doors of their celebrated Italian restaurant in its new location on the Corydon Strip.
 The room – which used to be the home of vegan shop Cocobeans – looks slick and spacious with banquettes that seemingly wrap around the room to accommodate the two- and four-tops.
 On the outside, you’ll find a large mural by local artist Payton Clark.

 Every dish at the former Forks location was ‘close-your-eyes-and-chew-slow' good.
 Regulars will notice new dishes like calamari fritti with roasted garlic aioli and ‘chicken parm bianco’ (which should be incredible given the former legendary status of the Corto chicken parm –– more on Corto below), as well as pastas like casarecce (those little hammocks that hold the sauce so nicely) lightly dressed with basil pesto and cherry tomato, and baked gnocchi with roasted tomato and whipped ricotta.

-Former favourites have been tweaked too, including seared octopus with crisp potato, romesco and pickled peppers while our workmate Alyssa Ward, who just ate here on Tuesday says, “the arancini is the best-ever arancini,” while also raving about the salami toast, the baked gnocchi (which is an ode to New York-style pizza with sesame-seed crust), and the lemon mascarpone cheesecake with warm lavender butterscotch that she simply cannot stop thinking about.
+Former favourites have been tweaked too on the menu from long-time Passero chef Mitchell Man, including seared octopus with crisp potato, romesco and pickled peppers while our workmate Alyssa Ward, who just ate here on Tuesday says, “the arancini is the best-ever arancini,” while also raving about the salami toast, the baked gnocchi (which is an ode to New York-style pizza with sesame-seed crust), and the lemon mascarpone cheesecake with warm lavender butterscotch that she simply cannot stop thinking about.